JeanMax/wolf3d/README.md

 * fix the buggy vertical line on the right side of the screen (wall colored)
 * fix player movement for MIN_WALL_DIST > 1
-* optimize map drawing
+* optimize map drawing and floor casting
-* add floor texture
-* add shading on walls based on orientation (East/North/West/South)
 * allow to move camera up/down
+* refactor headers
+* norme
+* mac os tests